Advice

 Even though caveat emptor has been replaced by caveat venditor, a buyer who does not inquire about the condition of a house may have difficulty recovering damages if a defect is discovered after the closing.
 Comparatively, even without receiving inquiry from a buyer, a seller needs to disclose defects in the house.

-READ ALSO: Why is the derivative of a constant always to zero?
+READ ALSO: What is the content of LMS?

 How did Caveat Emptor originate?